NEAR-Edu/near-certification-tools/web-app/README.md

 ## Ryan:

-1. Also consider efficiency; fetch certificate data just once, and then pass that to the image generator. fetchCertificateDetails should not be inside `web-app/pages/api/cert/[imageFileName].ts`

 1. fix fetchCertificateDetails
    1. Will we show competencies?
 Expiration?
 How will we dynamically calculate the expiration date? https://discord.com/channels/828768337978195969/906115083250307103/938190056429092924 has hints.
 1. figure out correct var values for the `.env` file